berkeceylan/Gunnleif-Vault/401/CS408/Data Link Control Layer.md

 - Deal with issues related to point to point links
 - Ensures reliable and efficient communication over the physical layer by structuring raw data into frames and handling error detection and correction
 ## Properties:
-- This layer plays a pivotal role in ensuring effective communication within [LAN](LAN.md)s.
 -  **Frame Structuring**:
 	- Transforms raw data from the [Physical Layer](Physical%20Layer.md) into frames
 	- Add headers and trailers for synchronization and error checking
 	- Detect and correct errors that occurred during transmission
 	- Adds [Medium Access Control (MAC)](Medium%20Access%20Control%20(MAC).md) addresses to frames
 		- Identify the source and destination devices on a local network
 - **Flow Control**:
 	- Manages the pace at which data is sent to prevent a fast sender from overwhelming a slow receiver.
 	- Two ways to prevent buffer overflow: